 Don't Be a Rate Chaser

-Elle Martinez: Yeah.
-And also a good point is, yes, we're all about getting like the best rate in return for our money when we're investing and maybe some savings long term.
+Elle Martinez: Also a good point is, yes, we're all about getting like the best rate in return for our money when we're investing and maybe some savings long term.

 But when we're talking about an emergency fund, don't get hung up on, you know, moving your money just to get it actually like point zero one percent find something that if you need it, you can dip into it.